Zucchini And Bacon Slice makes a delicious, nutritious and quick meal. The simple recipe is easy to make and can be gluten free if needed.

 It would also go well with this simple side salad.

-I use a quiche pan to make this recipe but I’ve also made it in a square take tin (about 20x20cm) and in a silicone muffin tray (just bake for about 25-30 minutes).
+I use a quiche pan to make this recipe but I’ve also made it in a square cake tin (about 20x20cm) and in a silicone muffin tray (just bake for about 25-30 minutes).
 A pie dish could also be used.

 Yes of course.